taurus-org/taurus/doc/source/devel/howto_macros/scan_framework.rst

 macro is mostly just a matter of writing a generator function.

-It also shows that the :meth:`scan.gscan.GScan.data` method can be used to provide the needed resurn value of :meth:`~Macro.data`
+It also shows that the :meth:`scan.gscan.GScan.data` method can be used to provide the needed return value of :meth:`~Macro.data`